 The tangible rewards of a career in this growing profession can be attractive.
-In 2011, the annual median wage for information security analysts nationally was almost $78,000, with the top 10% earning more than $124,800, according to the BLS.
+In 2011, the annual median wage for information security analysts nationally was almost $78,000, with the top 10% earning more than $124,800, according to the Bureau of Labor Statistics.
 The bureau also referenced a survey by Robert Half Technology that listed the 2012 salary range for data security analysts at $89,000 to $121,500.

-In other words, cyber security and information assurance experts are highly skilled and disciplined professionals who are dedicated to protecting their company and the community of Internet users.
-To fulfill their mission, they must be able to assess and defuse high-risk situations quickly and accurately, often under intense scrutiny.
+In other words, cybersecurity and information assurance experts are highly skilled and disciplined professionals who are dedicated to protecting their company and the community of internet users.
+To fulfill their mission, they must assess and defuse high-risk situations quickly and accurately, often under intense scrutiny.

 Building a Bulwark against Attack

-For servicemembers, veterans and their families, there are numerous options available for education and other benefits, particularly at military-friendly schools that belong to the Servicemembers Opportunity Colleges (SOC) Consortium or partner with the U.S. Department of Defense in its Tuition Assistance Program.
+For service members, veterans and their families, numerous options are available for education and other benefits, particularly at military-friendly schools that belong to the Servicemembers Opportunity Colleges (SOC) consortium or partner with the U.S. Department of Defense in its Tuition Assistance Program.